godotengine/godot-docs/classes/class_arvranchor.rst

 - :ref:`Mesh<class_Mesh>` **get_mesh** **(** **)** const

-If provided by the ARVR Interface, this returns a mesh object for the anchor.
+If provided by the :ref:`ARVRInterface<class_ARVRInterface>`, this returns a mesh object for the anchor.
 For an anchor, this can be a shape related to the object being tracked or it can be a mesh that provides topology related to the anchor and can be used to create shadows/reflections on surfaces or for generating collision shapes.

 ----